HiSET Science Study Guide: Essential Scientific Skills

 Experiments are complicated things, and scientists often spend days, weeks, or months designing them.
 They take three things into account when designing an experiment:

-Drawing Conclusion from Scientific Data
+Drawing Conclusions from Scientific Data

 These questions are often time consuming, as they require more than simple observation to answer.